dotnet/arcade/automated-image-generation13997.md

 * automatically regenerate images on change of configuration files
 * monitor completion of process instead of relying on notifications from DDFUN

-Part of this epic is also to take the ownership of [custom image definitions](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages) that currently reside with DDFUN to get complete control over the definitions and to be able to run our automation against them seamlessly.
+Part of this epic is to take the ownership of [custom image definitions](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages) that currently reside with DDFUN to get complete control over the definitions and to be able to run our automation against them seamlessly.
+This will be part of new documentation so maintenance of these definitions can be done also by vendors.

 ### Implementation Details